Austinauth/austinauth.github.io/README.md

-austinauth.github.io
+Austin Auth Personal Blog + Portfolio Site
 ====================

-My Blog + Portfolio
+This site is currently a work-in-progress and not final state.